Skip to main content

 • May/June 2019 to May/June 2021 (2 years): Analysis and external evaluation of the implementation phase.

-• Spring/Summer 2021: first launch services planned to operate in the Azores.
+• Spring/Summer 2021: first launch services scheduled to operate in the Azores.

 Country of headquarters